Sniper Rifle

 Brief

-One minute of angle, also known as an arcminute, is equal to a deviation of approximately 1 inch at 100 yards, 2.00 inches at 200 yards and 3.00 inches at 300 yards.
-One increment of adjustment on many MOA scopes moves the reticle alignment 0.25 (1/4″) of an arcminute or 0.25 inches at 100 yards, 0.50 inch at 200 yards and 0.75 of an inch at 300 yards.
-These measurements apply to both windage and elevation and are accomplished by rotating a turret adjuster on the scope.
-Some scopes move reticle alignment in .0125 (1/8″) increments, but many shooters consider this too narrow to be useful, especially at great distances.
+One minute of angle (MOA), or arcminute, corresponds to a deviation of about 1 inch at 100 yards, 2 inches at 200 yards, and 3 inches at 300 yards.
+On many MOA scopes, each adjustment increment shifts the reticle by 0.25 MOA (1/4 inch) at 100 yards, 0.50 inch at 200 yards, and 0.75 inch at 300 yards.
+These adjustments apply to both windage and elevation and are made by rotating a turret on the scope.
+Some scopes offer adjustments in 0.125 MOA (1/8 inch) increments, but many shooters find these too fine to be practical, particularly at longer distances.

-Let us consider some examples.
-If you had a bullet drop of 1.50 inches at 200 yards and wanted to zero your rifle at this distance, you would need to adjust the elevation turret of your scope up by 3 increments or .75 of an arcminute because a minute of arc equals 2 inches at 200 yards.
-Using these convenient figures, we can generate the following results in Table 1 showing approximate arcminute deviations and the value of one increment at various ranges.
+For example, if you experience a bullet drop of 1.50 inches at 200 yards and wish to zero your rifle at that distance, you would need to adjust the elevation turret by 3 increments, or 0.75 MOA, since 1 MOA equals 2 inches at 200 yards.
+Using these calculations, Table 1 illustrates approximate MOA deviations and the value of one increment at different ranges.

 Arcminute DeviationsIncremental Scope Adjustments of 0.25